1. Who are the target users for CloudBank?

 2. What resources, services does CloudBank provide?

-CloudBank provides information, education, training, and allocations for public clouds -- currently, Amazon Web Services, Google Cloud, IBM Cloud, and Microsoft Azure.
-Information, education, and training resources are available to anyone in the research community.
-Allocation of cloud resources is provided to projects that belong to NSF programs that specify the use of CloudBank in the NSF solicitations.
-Projects that receive their cloud allocations via CloudBank will also receive additional services, as described below.
+CloudBank provides information, education, training, and allocations for commercial clouds -- currently, Amazon Web Services, Google Cloud, IBM Cloud, and Microsoft Azure.
+Information, education, and training resources are available to anyone in the research and education communities.
+Projects that receive allocations via the ACCESS and NAIRR Pilot programs will also receive additional services, as described below.

 3. How do I gain access to CloudBank?